Language selection

 Notarial services

-The Consular services of the Embassy of Canada in France provides certain notarial services by post or by appointment, to Canadian citizens and, in limited cases, to non-Canadian citizens if the documents are intended for use in Canada.
+The Consular services of the Embassy of Canada in France provides certain notarial services by post, to Canadian citizens and, in limited cases, to non-Canadian citizens if the documents are intended for use in Canada.

 Apostille (replaces authentication or legalization services)